 For more garden inspiration check out the following posts: How to build trellises and privacy screens:

-Follow our blog here on Hometalk and/ or Birdz of a Feather (link below this post where you see our logo).
-You can also follow us on:
+Follow our blog here on Birdz of a Feather.
+You can also follow us on social media:

 - Copper mesh (Lee Valley)